leilakbari/Akbari_Leila_AJAX/README.md

 # Akbari_Leila_AJAX

 This JavaScript application enhances the user experience of exploring a 3D model of earbuds by providing dynamic information through hotspots.
 The hotspots trigger AJAX calls to fetch details about the earbuds' features and materials.
+Also the spinner in this project serves as a visual indicator, often used to signify that a process is ongoing, such as data loading or an operation in progress.

 ## How to use
 1: Open the HTML file in a web browser.